Seljuk Empire: Turkmens

 Vizier Nizam al-Mulk, the greatest advocate of Iranian orientation for the Seljuk empire, admitted the debt dynasty owed to the Turkmens.
 After the establishment of the Seljuk state, Turkmens continued to be the driving force behind the Seljuk expansion in Anatolia.
 After the rule of Malik-Shah I, however, there are very few mentions of Turkmens in the Jibali region of the state, especially in their traditional axis of Rayy, Hamadhan and Hulwan.

 Turkmens were difficult to manage, and they were susceptible to undisciplined pillaging.
 The greatest issue, however, was their dependence on pasturelands for their livestock.
 A great number of regions that constituted the Seljuk state were ecologically ill-suited for supporting a nomadic army.
 Turkmens' limitations are adeptly described by Arab scholar Sibt ibn al-Jawzi:

 Long campaigns had to be discontinued due to Turkmens' insistence on returning home, and conquests had to be scheduled to satisfy the demands of Turkmens.
-The short-term needs of Turkmens made a longer term military plans unachievable.
+The short-term needs of Turkmens made longer-term military plans unachievable.

+Iqta' Army

+This system, previously used by the ancient Islamic states, was established for military purposes during the Great Seljuk period during the reign of Sultan Malik-Shah I and gained a significant place in the military sphere.
+The army the Great Seljuks established using this system was called the Iqta' Army.
+The Ikta system, reorganized by Vizier Nizam al-Mulk, both trained soldiers and increased the prosperity of these lands.
+The Iqta' System underwent centralization movements during the Sanjar era.
+This army resembled the Timar Army of the Ottoman Empire.

+Palace Ghilmans or Special Army

+The Palace Ghilmans or Special Army, were a army troops paid by the state and tasked with protecting the imperial palace and the sultan during the Seljuk period.
+These troops also served as the Seljuk sultan's personal guard during battles and campaigns.
+For example, at the Battle of Manzikert, 4,000 ghilman formed the central army of the Seljuk Sultan Alp Arslan.
+Furthermore, these troops were of Sipahi origin.

 Mamluks

 The alternative to nomadic Turkmen troops was mamluks.
 While also of Turkic and often nomadic origin, dependence on pasturelands was non-existent for mamluks as they did not live a nomadic life.
-Previously, mamluks had constituted the later 'Abbasid, the Samanid and the Ghaznavid armies.
+Previously, mamluks had constituted the later Abbasid, the Samanid and the Ghaznavid armies.
 In fact, the Ghaznavid dynasty was itself of mamluk origin.

-The process of mamluk recruitment are well known from other periods in Islamic history, but there is almost no information directly relating to the Seljuks.
+The process of mamluk recruitment is well known from other periods in Islamic history, but there is almost no information directly relating to the Seljuks.
 The chief source of mamluks was most probably forays to the steppe.
 The alternative to raids was buying them from slave traders and various dealers as evidenced from a slave dispute between a merchant and Muhammad I Tapar.